JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-10-exercises.md

 # Month 10: Cloud Integration and Remote Development - Exercises

-This document contains practical exercises to accompany the Month 10 learning guide.
+This document contains practical exercises and projects to accompany the Month 10 learning guide.
 Complete these exercises to solidify your understanding of cloud service integration, remote development, infrastructure as code, and cloud resource management.

 ## Exercise 1: Cloud Provider CLI Setup and Usage